coderabbitai/coderabbit-docs/docs/integrations/self-hosted-gitlab.md

 ### **Step 1: Getting Started**

-**Visit CodeRabbit:** Land on to our [Login](https://coderabbit.ai/login) page and select Self-Hosted GitLab
+**Visit CodeRabbit:** Visit our [Login](https://coderabbit.ai/login) page and select Self-Hosted GitLab

 ![login-page](./images/login-page.png)

-### Step 2: Enter your Self Managed GitLab URL
+### Step 2: Enter your Self-Managed GitLab URL

-On this page, enter the URL of your self managed GitLab instance and click submit.
+On this page, enter the URL of your self-managed GitLab instance and click submit.
 Once, you submit, we check our database for a record of your organization.